 by invitations only

 The International Sociological Association has for long called for a global multicultural sociology.
 The thematic orientations of the previous ISA Conferences of the Council of National Associations were very interested to discuss respectively different traditions of sociology and challenges for sociology in an unequal world, and how to use comparative approaches in order to understand our world in times of turmoil.
-The fourth round builds on the previous conferences and moves beyond the realm of ideas well into the realm of applications with a focus on how different national and regional sociologies can circulate, exchange, co-construct, and enter into dialogue and controversy.
+This fourth round built on the previous conferences and moved beyond the realm of ideas well into the realm of applications with a focus on how different national and regional sociologies can circulate, exchange, co-construct, and enter into dialogue and controversy.

 First is an institutionalization process where 'capacity building' becomes a reality.
 Through the 'national science' period, scientific research has been closely linked to universities, instead of national public research organizations.

-The second process at work, is the building of the national scientific community and this process which relies on whether the political system is willing to disburse for research.
+The second process at work is the building of the national scientific community and this process which relies on whether the political system is willing to disburse for research.
 Very few of the social scientists are involved in any of the large international scientific debates.

-We expect papers to tackle the processes that will tremendously impact on how sociologies enter into global dialogue and mutual learning.
+Papers were to tackle the processes that will tremendously impact on how sociologies enter into global dialogue and mutual learning.

-Each National Association that is a regular collective member of the ISA, is expected to send a representative who is the author or co-author of a paper connected in some way to the theme.
+Each National Association that is a regular collective member of the ISA, was expected to send a representative who is the author or co-author of a paper connected in some way to the theme.